-The menu bar at the bottom of the screen allows you to move between the main sections of DART Creator.
+The menu bar at the bottom of the screen allows you to move between the main sections of DART Studio.
 Each section has its own commands and options.
-For example, course commands affect the entire course, stage commands apply only to the selected stage, and flat target commands affect flat targets.
+For example, course commands affect the entire course, stage commands apply only to the selected stage, flat target commands affect flat targets, and so on.